 Alzheimer’s researchers in the U.K. claim that sensitivity to gluten, a protein found in wheat, barley and rye, can trigger a number of neurological conditions, including dementia.
 (As you have noticed, protein is a common theme in this battle for the brain.)
 Writing in the Journal of Neurology, Neurosurgery, and Psychiatry, Dr. Marios Hadjivassilou stated, “Gluten sensitivity can be primarily, and at times exclusively, a neurological disease.”

 Drugs known as anti-TNF blockers, already in use as a powerful therapy for rheumatoid arthritis, could offer hope against Alzheimer’s disease.
 Scientists in the U.S. showed that people with arthritis who take these drugs have a reduced risk of developing Alzheimer’s.
 One drug, Etanercept®, decreased the risk of developing the disease by 70 percent, according to Dr. Richard Chou of Dartmouth-Hitchcock Medical Center.
 This drug targets inflammation, which might keep the body’s immune system in check and keep it from over-producing “recovery” proteins.

 Elsewhere, scientists such as Claudio Soto, University of Texas, has concluded that deadly prions are in the urine of those who have prion disease.
+Dr. Ruth Gabizon pioneered such research several years earlier.
 His research is just the tip of the iceberg regarding the transmissibility and mismanagement of prion disease.